datanews/tik-tok/README.md

 ### Events

-Event data should be an array of objects with the following keys, where only the `date` is absolutely necessary.
+Event data should be either an array of objects or a CSV with the following keys or column headings respectively.
+The `date` field is the only absolutely necessary field, though, you probably want at least a title.

+JSON example:

     {
       date: '2014-04-01', // String date, see format option below for what is supported.